mebeim/aoc/2019/README.md

 There is still *one little problem* thouhg.
 Since `@lru_cache` too uses a dictionary to cache arguments and resutls, all the arguments need to be hashable.
-In our functions though, the `mykeys` argument is a `set`, and as it turns out, since a `set` is a mutable collection, it cannot be hashed.
+However in our functions the `mykeys` argument is a `set`, and as it turns out, since a `set` is a mutable collection, it cannot be hashed.
 For this, the [`frozenset`][py-frozenset] comes to the rescue!
 It's basically the same as a `set`, but it does not support removing or adding values: it is immutable, and therefore can be hashed.
 Given the way we have written our functions, we just need to change the only occurrence of `set()` in the definition of `minimum_steps()` and everything will work out of the box.
-Let's be generous and cache the ~1 million most recent values for each function:
+Let's be generous and cache ~1 million most recently used values for each function:

 ```python
 @lru_cache(2**20)